1987 · Arcade (M72) · Irem Corporation

 The Bydo Empire

-The Bydo are the central antagonist of the R-Type universe - described in-game as "a powerful alien race bent on wiping out all of mankind."
+The Bydo are described in-game as "a powerful alien race bent on wiping out all of mankind."
 Unlike the alien swarms of Galaga or the mechanical drones of Gradius, the Bydo feel genuinely hostile in a biological, visceral way.
 They arrive in R-Type not as mechanical constructs but as organic growth - pulsing, expanding, corrupting.
+The environments share this quality: stage 3 takes the player through what feels like the interior of a living creature, ribbed corridors and membrane-like surfaces surrounding the tiny R-9 spacecraft.
+Stage 4 opens on a colossal mechanical installation that turns out to be the exterior of a Bydo mothership.

-The development team drew creative inspiration from three sources.
-The dominant template for horizontal shooters was Gradius (Konami, 1985) - R-Type's development team set out to make something that felt fundamentally different.
-The film Aliens (Cameron, 1986) - which was in Japanese cinemas during R-Type's development - brought swarm-based alien hostility and claustrophobic stage design into the cultural conversation.
+The development team drew creative inspiration from several sources.
+The dominant template for horizontal shooters was Gradius (Konami, 1985) - R-Type's team set out to make something that felt fundamentally different in tone and play.
+The film Aliens (Cameron, 1986) was in Japanese cinemas during R-Type's development, bringing swarm-based alien hostility and claustrophobic stage design into the cultural conversation.
 And the work of artist H.R.
 Giger - the biomechanical aesthetic fusing organic and mechanical forms - is visible throughout the enemy and environmental designs: tentacled carapaced forms, ribbed corridors that feel like the inside of a living creature, enemies that look grown rather than built.

 The R-Type mythology was expanded in sequels and spinoffs.
-R-Type II (1989) introduced a "true ending" - accessible only by clearing the game twice - which revealed additional Bydo lore.
+R-Type II (1989) introduced a "true ending" accessible only by clearing the game twice.
 R-Type Final (2003) brought the series to a conclusion with an extended narrative of humanity's final confrontation with the Bydo.
+The full catalogue of R-Type titles is covered on the games page.

 R-Type arcade - Dobkeratops boss